QEHS-Websites/LearningHTML.github.io/README.md

 ---

-- [ ] Introduce W3 Schools and Googling for learning more advanced techniques
-      - Note: learning from the Internet means you have a basic knoweledge
 - [ ]
 - [ ] Set a Due Date and Submit
 - [ ] Create New Learning HTML Webiste from Sandbox